piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 #### Initial Post

 Hutson (2021) discusses the capabilities of AI potentially serving a function of an actual writer - hence ‘Robo-writers’.
 They are built on sophisticated AI models that can swiftly generate text on a variety of topics.
-Their application, however, is not devoid of pros and cons.
+Their application, however, is not devoid of cons.

 The advantages of employing AI writing tools seem self-explanatory.
-They can enhance efficiency in daily tasks, particularly in generating routine communication like emails and reports swiftly and with precision (Hutson, 2021).
+They can improve efficiency in daily tasks, particularly in generating mass communication like emails and reports swiftly and with precision (Hutson, 2021).
 In terms of creativity, these AI platforms can act as thought catalysts, helping writers overcome creative hurdles (Grosz, 2022).
 For instance, GPT-3's ability to create poetry and short narratives illustrates the extent of AI's creative assistance (Clark et al., 2020).

 Simultaneously, the use of AI in writing raises several challenging issues.
 Ethical considerations are paramount, given concerns about the originality and authenticity of AI-produced content (Boddington, 2021).
 AI tools work by identifying and following patterns in data, leading to the possibility of unintended replication of existing content and potential copyright issues (Boddington, 2021).
 We must also remember that it is this very source data that feeds creations of AI.
 Human soul is something many cannot fathom and many would argue machine can never attain.